lailahaidar/f25-lab1/README.md

 - The user should be alerted if an error occured when entering the price wrong
 - Once the user complets entering the data the following should occure:
 - Count number of items
-- Calculate Average price
+- Calculate Average price (2 decimals)
 - Show highest price and lowest price items